EsotericSoftware/yamlbeans/README.md

 ## Serializing objects

-The !YamlWriter class is used to serialize Java objects to YAML.
+The YamlWriter class is used to serialize Java objects to YAML.
 The "write" method automatically handles this by recognizing public fields and bean getter methods.

 ```java
     Contact contact = new Contact();